 Obstetric events that can cause traumatic birth

-Traumatic birth can be caused by multiple factors, including:
+Traumatic birth can be caused by multiple factors, including (3):

 - An abnormal fetal presentation, such as face or breech presentation.
-This can cause trauma to the baby’s head and/or neck, and make the baby harder to deliver.
+This can make delivery difficult and cause trauma to the baby’s head and/or neck.

 - Improper use of vacuum extractors or forceps.
-This can put pressure on the baby’s delicate skull and brain, collapsing fragile blood vessels and causing hypoxic-ischemia.
+This can put pressure on the baby’s delicate skull and brain, collapsing fragile blood vessels and causing HIE.

 - Situations in which the baby is ‘stuck’ in the birth canal due to a size mismatch between the mother’s pelvis and the baby’s head (cephalopelvic disproportion) or because the baby is much larger than average for their gestational age (macrosomia).

 Babies who are born prematurely are not yet fully developed.
-Their brains, lungs, and other organs still have not yet fully matured, which means that they are more susceptible to injury and may require medical interventions for neonatal breathing problems.
+Their brains, lungs, and other organs still have not yet fully matured, which means that they are more susceptible to birth injury and may require medical interventions for neonatal breathing problems (6).
 They often go to the NICU, where they may be placed on breathing machines.
 It is very important that the breathing machines be properly regulated, because if they are not, they may drive down the amount of carbon dioxide in the baby’s blood to dangerous levels.
-This overventilation causes hypocarbia, which can cause periventricular leukomalacia (PVL).
-The signs of PVL are not always immediately apparent, but these babies are at risk for complications such as motor disorders, cognitive impairments, seizures, and vision and hearing problems.
+This overventilation can lead to brain damage and tissue loss, such as periventricular leukomalacia (PVL).
+The signs of PVL are not always immediately apparent, but can put babies at risk for complications such as motor disorders, cognitive impairments, seizures, and vision and hearing problems.

 Medical staff should screen for risk factors that can cause or contribute to premature birth in order to provide interventions that can prevent premature birth.